k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/05_cassandra_main_keyspaces_and_commands.md

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Exercise.png)Exercise – Keyspaces & Commands

-1. `Question: What are the instance Ids that stored in k2view_customerlu?` `How will you list them?`
+1. `Question: Which Instance IDs are stored in k2view_customerlu?` `How will you list them?`
-2. `Question: How will you list the LUTs which were deployed?`
+2. `Question: How will you list the LUTs that have been deployed?`

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Solution.png)Solution - Keyspaces & Commands